manavireddy-vemula/cs424-webpage/README.md

 This project is the result of collaborative efforts of our team.

 ## Acknowledgements
-Special thanks to Fabio Miranda and the CS424 - Visualization & Visual Analytics course for guiding this project.
+Special thanks to Prof. Fabio Miranda and the CS424 - Visualization & Visual Analytics course for guiding this project.

 Enjoy exploring "Current Trends in The Windy City" and uncovering the hidden stories within Chicago's 311 service requests data!